devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 Start Cockpitdecks.
 Head to the Deck Designer page and select the above image.

 Add interactors like buttons, encoders, and hardware images.
 Save the layout.

-Declare a new virtual deck in the aircraft deckconfig folder, create a layout with a single empty page.
+Saving the layout will create a new Deck Type, and will add a new deck in the config.yaml file, like any other deck, and add it to the secret.yaml file as well.

 Reload the decks, which will provoke the reload of virtual web decks as well.
+Head to the web deck home page.
+Your new deck appears.
 In the web deck list, select the newly created deck it will open in a new window.

-Using the button designer create and test a new button.
+Using the button designer create and test a new button for your new deck selectable at the top.
 Fill in properly layout, page name, and button index.
 Save the button.

 Reload pages immediately preview the appearance on the new button.